 12 Feb Color Theory in Portrait Photography

 Today I’m going to be blogging about how I choose outfits, locations and why I edit the way I do.
 When a client comes in for a fashion consult we look through outfits together and speak about what their goal is for their session.
-I prep my clients by sending them a questionnaire about settings and vibes and styles they may want but once we do our fashion consult it starts to all come together.
+In preparation I send my clients a questionnaire about settings and vibes and styles they may want but once we do our fashion consult it starts to all come together.
 When working in commercial and editorial photography color theory always comes into play.
-When shooting for a brand we often explore which colors can convey certain moods and feelings, what combinations will stand out and please the potential viewer.
-I love to apply these techniques to my non-commercial clientele including my High School Seniors.
+Amid shooting for a brand we often explore which colors can convey certain moods and feelings, what combinations will stand out and please the potential viewer.
+In the end, I love to apply these techniques to my non-commercial clientele including my High School Seniors.

 1-3 weeks before our session my senior clients come in for their Fashion Consult.
-They bring in outfits from their own closet and are also able to choose items from my LMCStyleCloset.
+At this consult, they bring in outfits from their own closet and are also able to choose items from my LMCStyleCloset.
 I try to provide something for everyone, from my teen clients that want something classic and glam to my clients who want to wear some of my more fashion-forward pieces.

 COLOR ON COLOR